splunk-terraform/terraform-provider-signalfx/website/docs/r/logs_list_chart.html.markdown

 * `end_time` - (Optional) Seconds since epoch.
 Used for visualization.
 Conflicts with `time_range`.
 * `columns` - (Optional) The column headers to show on the logs list table.
 * `sort_options` - (Optional) The sorting options configuration to specify if the table needs to be sorted in a particular field.
 * `default_connection` - (Optional) The connection that the chart uses to fetch data.
-This could be Splunk Enterprise, SPlunk Enterprise Cloud or Observability Cloud.
+This could be Splunk Enterprise, Splunk Enterprise Cloud or Observability Cloud.

 ## Attributes Reference